okinawabob/um/ifsm201.md

 ### Activities this week

-Please work through the tutorials at LearnFree.org if you intend to use Microsoft Word as your word processor.
+Please work through the tutorials at GCF LearnFree.org if you intend to use Microsoft Word as your word processor.
 Choose the link for the version of Word you are using at the top row of the table below:

 | [Word 2010](https://edu.gcfglobal.org/en/word2010/) | [Word 2013](https://edu.gcfglobal.org/en/word2013/) | [Word 2016](https://edu.gcfglobal.org/en/word2016/)
 |---|---|---